Small Moral Works: Apparent lightness

+Within the operette, various themes particularly dear to the poet are pursued and prevail over one another.
+One frequently recurring theme is natural perfection.
+This condition implies a state of happiness that is by nature impossible for human beings to attain ("Scommessa di Prometeo", "Dialogo di un Fisico e un Metafisico"), whereas it is granted to other species, such as birds ("Elogio degli uccelli"), which are a symbol of continuous, harmonious, swift, and elegant movement.
+The absence of happiness in the world is proof of its imperfection, and the miserable human condition, verified by Prometheus, is an irrefutable truth, symbolically established through a wager.

+Unable to attain natural perfection, human beings can achieve a state of excellence through intellect and reason: the genius.
+This is the theme of the "Parini", in which the poet is called upon to renounce glory due to the disproportion between the progress of knowledge and the unhappy condition of the genius.
+This situation is also addressed in the "Dialogo della Natura e di un'Anima", where glory is associated with a wretched human condition in which greatness and unhappiness are two inseparable aspects, and great minds relate poorly to the rest of the world (see also the "Ottonieri").
+The Soul therefore requests to be lodged in the most imperfect and stupid human being.

-Another important text is the Dialogo di Plotino e di Porfirio, in which two ancient philosophers, Plotinus and Porphyry, debate on the meaning of life and the choice of death as a possible exit from senseless existence.
+Another theme that recurs across multiple operette is suicide, presented in the "Storia del genere umano" as a death that is either predetermined or can be anticipated before life itself.
+It is a desire peculiar to human beings and foreign to all other living creatures.
+In the "Fisico e Metafisico", Leopardi explains that it is not life but happiness that is loved by human beings.
+That appears in the Dialogo di Plotino e di Porfirio, in which two ancient philosophers, Plotinus and Porphyry, debate on the meaning of life and the choice of death as a possible exit from senseless existence.
 The dialogue ends by refusing suicide, not in the name of superior rules or religious creeds, but in the name of human solidarity.
 Men have so many causes of sorrow that it would be wrong to add another one, such as the loss of a friend or a loved person.
 Instead, says Plotinus, "let us help each other to endure this struggle of life, which anyway will be short".
 In the earlier poems Bruto minore and Ultimo canto di Saffo, suicide is presented, instead, as the action of a great soul rejecting cowardice and bleakness of life.